-The General Education Mobile (GEM) program connects CCAF students with online general education courses offered by institutionally accredited colleges and universities.
-The Air University Associate-to-Baccalaureate Cooperative (AU-ABC) program connects CCAF graduates with online 4-year degree programs.
-The AU-ABC program includes postsecondary institutions with institutional accreditation.
+The General Education Mobile (GEM) program connects CCAF students with online General Education courses offered by institutionally accredited colleges and universities.

 Credit by Examination

 A maximum of 30 semester hours of degree-applicable examination credit may be applied to satisfy degree requirements.
 Credits may be applied for United States Armed Forces Institute (USAFI), the Defense Language Proficiency Test, DANTES Subject Standardized Test (DSST), College-Level Examination Program (CLEP), Excelsior College Exams (ECE) (formerly Regents and ACT/PEP) if the score meets the ACE-recommendation.
 Examination credit may be applied once CCAF receives the original test score report from the administrating agency.
 This credit is non-institutional credit and does not apply towards the 25% institutional credit requirement (commonly referred as residency).